Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: Particle tracking and event reconstruction with the PEN mTPC

-As seen above, mTPC beam tracking provides the projected stopping $(x,y)$ coordinates for each beam pion.
+As seen above, mTPC beam tracking provides the projected stopping $(x,y)$ coordinates for each beam pion that stops and decays in the AT.
 The $z$-stop coordinate is determined as follows.
 The energy of a beam pion as it reaches the active degrader, $E_{\text{AD}}^{\pi}$, is calculated from the BC--AD time of flight.
 To obtain the pion's energy as it reaches the target, and thus its range in the target, $E_{\text{AD}}^{\pi}$ is reduced by the observed energy deposited by the pion in the degrader.
 In this way the pion stop position is predicted in three dimensions.
-Accurate prediction of the location of the stopped pion in the target is critical to controlling the PEN analysis systematics.
+Accurate prediction of the location of the stopped pion in the target is critical to controlling the PEN analysis systematics, primarily because it allows accurate attribution of fractions of observed target energy to the pion and positron, respectively, thus increasing the reliability of detection of the intermediate muon in the decay chain $\pi \to \mu \to e$.
+Reliable sorting of decay types, \pieii\ or \pimii, is the main systematic challenge in the measurement.
+This point is further revisited in Sec.~\ref{sec:mTPC-in-PEN-anal}.

-PEN analysis allows for independent calibration of mTPC tracking using other detectors.
-Specifically, the above pion stopping $(x,y,z)$ spatial distribution predicted using mTPC, BC and AD data has been cross-calibrated using information from the MWPC tracking system.
-Horizontal (constant $y$) and vertical (constant $x$) tracks through the MWPCs provide an independent calibration of the mTPC/TOF-predicted stopping $(x,y,z)$ coordinates, as shown in Fig.~\ref{fig:mwpc_stop_check}.
+PEN analysis allows for independent calibration of mTPC tracking using the two MWPCs.
+Specifically, the distribution of pion stopping $(x,y,z)$ coordinates predicted by mTPC, BC and AD data, has been cross-calibrated using decay positron trajectories observed with the MWPCs.
+Horizontal (constant $y$) and vertical (constant $x$) tracks through the MWPCs provide an independent calibration of the mTPC/TOF-predicted stopping $(x,y)$ coordinates, as shown in Fig.~\ref{fig:mwpc_stop_check}.

 Detection efficiency for a given mTPC anode wire has been determined by observing the fraction of valid tracks for which that wire registers a signal when the remaining three anode wires have fired.
-The four mTPC wire detection efficiencies are tabulated in Table~\ref{tab:eff_mtpc} for PEN Runs 2 and 3.
-We note that the A1 wire failed completely through the second half of Run~3, and the A2 wire failed near the end of Run~3.
-For this reason the mTPC wire efficiencies are calculated and listed only for the first half of Run~3.
+The four mTPC wire detection efficiencies are tabulated in Tab.~\ref{tab:eff_mtpc} for PEN Runs\,2 and 3.
+We note that the A1 wire failed completely through the second half of Run\,3, and the A2 wire failed near the end of Run\,3.
+For this reason the mTPC wire efficiencies for Run\,3 are calculated and listed only for the first half of that run.
 We also note that the two wires that eventually failed were less efficient from the start; the actual cause of the problem has not been identified.